 I also have a little day-pack that goes with me when I travel from place to place, or for longer days.
 This is what I stick my camera bodies and bigger lenses in on travel days as well.

 My biggest tip for this bag is to put a piece of clothing in the bottom as an extra cushion.
 I use a Burmese longyi in there (like a sarong) that can double as a cushion, extra piece of clothing, or something to wrap your bloody arm up when you fall and smash your smartphone in a canyon.
+For example.

-Bigger lenses have their own carrying case, while smaller ones have a protective bag or I wrap them in clothes / spare longyi.
+Bigger lenses have their own carrying case, while smaller ones have a protective bag or I wrap them in clothes/spare longyi.

 Tip: Think of your style, and choose bags that work best for what you do.

-While SD Cards have become almost an industry standard, batteries are near the opposite end of the scale.
+While SD cards have become almost an industry standard, batteries are near the opposite end of the scale.
 Even within the same brand, series, or year, chances are that your batteries and chargers won’t match up.
-This is a huge pain and one of the hardest to solve.
+This is a huge pain, and one of the hardest to solve.

 Instead of carrying around a pair of bulky chargers, I found myself a smaller universal one to do the job of both.
-While not quite as solidly built, the flexibility it offers (and the space / weight it saves) has been completely worth the $40 it cost me.
+While not quite as solidly built, the flexibility it offers (and the space/weight it saves) has been completely worth the $40 it cost me.

 This is the costliest mistake you can make, so plan ahead and do it right.